Fleckism/SecurityPlus/SecurityPlus/10C SIEM  security information and event management.md

 ### Packet Capture

-Data captured from network sensors/sniffers plus netflow sources provides both summary statistics about bandwidth and protocol usage and the opportunity for detailed frame analysis.
+**Data captured** (logged traffic) from network sensors/sniffers plus netflow sources provides both summary statistics about **bandwidth and protocol usage** and the opportunity for detailed frame analysis.

 ### Network Monitors

-As distinct from network traffic monitoring, a network monitor collects data about network appliances, such as switches, access points, routers, firewalls, and servers.
+As distinct from **network traffic monitoring**,(**not the same thing**) a **network monitor** collects data about **network appliances**, such as switches, access points, routers, firewalls, and servers.
 This is used to monitor load status for CPU/memory, state tables, disk capacity, fan speeds/temperature, network link utilization/error statistics, and so on.
 Another important function is a heartbeat message to indicate availability.
-This data might be collected using the Simple Network Management Protocol (SNMP) or a proprietary management system.
+This data might be collected using the Simple Network Management Protocol ([[SNMP]]) or a proprietary management system.
 As well as supporting availability, network monitoring might reveal unusual conditions that could point to some kind of attack.

 ### Logs